Oh, l’amour! Breaking hearts and banks everywhere…

 They may also try to get you to make some investments or move money around on their behalf and they will almost always disappear as soon as you get too suspicious!

 Scams can last anywhere from a few weeks to a few months.
 It all depends on how long the scammer can string you along and get your hard-earned cash without giving the game away.

 Look out for the tell-tale signs.
 Don’t accept friend requests or start conversations with someone you’ve never met.
 Dig into your new cyber friend’s details and background.
 Look for inconsistencies and clues proving they’re not who they claim to be.

 If you suspect you’re being scammed, run a background search using tools like BeenVerified.
 Be careful about what you share online.
 Don’t make it easy for scammers to discover everything about you.

-Finally, use CyberGhost VPN to protect your privacy.
-We offer complete online anonymity making it harder for scammers to find and target you.
+Finally, use CyberGhost VPN to protect your privacy by making it harder for scammers to find and target you.